prisma/prisma-admin-feedback/README.md

 ### How custom components works

 Custom components are standard [`iframe`](https://en.wikipedia.org/wiki/HTML_element#Frames) HTML elements which render your data in a custom way.
 Prisma Admin provides the data for a specific database record to your custom component trough a query string: `${url}?data=${JSON.stringify(data)}`.
 It's possible to have multiple view for single query.
-Here is basic [example](https://github.com/Huvik/Custom-view) for json custom view.

 ### How to add a custom component in Prisma Admin